vadootvpeer/p2p-cdn-sdk-android/README.md

 WebRTC Datachannel | ✔ | ✔ | ✔ | ✔ | ✔ | ✔ | ❌ | ✔ |
 Hls.js | ✔ | ✔ | ✔ | ✔ | ✔ | ✔ | ✔ | ❌ |
 Vadoo | ✔ | ✔ | ✔ | ✔ | ✔ | ✔ | ❌ | ❌ |

+## Sample apps

+To test out our sdk you can follow the examples from [Sample apps](sample_apps).

+The sample apks display on the screen the bandwidth savings you get by distributing load on the peers

 ## Token generation